 Sunday May 18, 2014, Day 2

 I woke up around 7 after a good night’s sleep.
 The wind here was less then 5 knots but it was cold inside the boat, 16°C (61°F).
 The barometer was a fairly high 1014 mB.
-I stowed all the clothing that I had left last October with Agmar Marine for washing.
+I stowed all the clothing that I had left last October with Agmar Marine (renamed to Moor & Dock)for washing.
 This took some doing because while personal clothes go in a central cabin bin the bedding go in a bag way in the left cabin and the towels go in a duffle also way in the left cabin, our storage room.
-To access the bag and the duffle one has to empty almost everything from the cabin.
+To access the bag and the duffle one has to empty almost everything from the left cabin.
 I then stowed the refilled fire extinguishers.

 I brought on the cockpit the genset and tested it.
 It was working well.